-When it comes to our kids, some are naturally bent more towards an attitude of entitlement than others.
+When it comes to our kids, some are naturally bent more towards a sense of entitlement than others.
 Of our two oldest, one of them naturally displays more entitlement than the other simply by their personality.

-But while an attitude of entitlement poses a greater threat to our children in their future as adults than it may right now, the importance of curbing it right now is vital.
+But while a sense of entitlement poses a greater threat to our children in their future as adults than it may right now, the importance of curbing it right now is vital.
 An attitude of entitlement robs a person of an attitude of gratitude, servant hood, and the desire to work hard for what they have.

 However, there are some things that, as parents, we can do to prevent this attitude in our kids that the world around them so naturally tries to instill.